 Located in the heart of the town of Richer, Manitoba, just 30 minutes east of Winnipeg off of the Trans Canada Highway, this historical gem offers you a window on the history of the development of southeastern Manitoba.

 Our rural museum is an active member of the Association of Manitoba Museums.

 The Dawson Trail Museum planned exhibits will provide a narrative of the area, including an over 100 year history of the site itself, daily life of the people that lived in the community, and the importance of the Dawson Trail to the people that lived and traveled on it.

 The site of the Dawson Trial Museum tells an over 100 year old story.
 We invite you to read a time line of the site's history from its early beginnings in 1901 to the present.

 This section of the site will contain interesting stories and items found amongst the archives.

-> As part of our transition to a museum, we need to upgrade our bathroom, plumbing and install a wheelchair ramp.
-All our fundraising efforts for the 2015 season will be directed towards this project.
 We welcome your donations or gifts in kind toward this project.
 You can Donate directly to the Museum by stopping by the site, or you can Donate on line via PayPal or through our go fund me page.

-> Donations of $20.00 or more made directly to the museum or through PayPal are eligible for a tax receipt.
+Donations of $20.00 or more made directly to the museum or through PayPal are eligible for a tax receipt.
 Payment through our go fund me are not eligible for a tax receipt at this time.